cljs/api/doc/syntax/keyword.md

 Keywords can have an optional namespace.
 For example, `:foo/bar`.
 This is useful for functions in a namespace to prevent key collisions on a globally accessible map.

-## TODO
-when keywords allow number prefixes, make note of the first version when it is allowed

 ## Examples